Black Condor: Ryan Kendall

-The second Black Condor, Ryan Kendall, derived his powers of flight, telekinesis, and healing from the genetic experiments of his grandfather, Creighton.
-A member of an organization called the Society of the Golden Wing, Creighton and his allies had been attempting to create a man who could fly.
-After numerous attempts, Kendall was the only success.
-Kendall eventually rebelled and escaped from his grandfather, who made frequent attempts to recapture the youth in order to study and reproduce his abilities.
+The second Black Condor, Ryan Kendall, derives his powers of flight, telekinesis, and healing from the genetic experiments of his grandfather, Creighton.
+A member of an organization called the Society of the Golden Wing, Creighton and his allies were attempting to create a man who could fly.
+After numerous attempts, Kendall is the only success.
+Kendall eventually rebels and escapes from Creighton., who makes frequent attempts to recapture the youth in order to study and reproduce his abilities.

-A mysterious telekinetic who kept to himself, Ryan Kendall was adamant when he first appeared as the Black Condor that he was not a superhero.
-However, time proved him wrong, and he fought alongside other superheroes, notably Primal Force and Justice League International (for a brief time).
-Eventually, he went to Opal City, where he felt very much at home.
+A mysterious telekinetic who keeps to himself, Ryan Kendall is adamant when he first appears as the Black Condor that he is not a superhero.
+However, time proves him wrong, and he fights alongside other superheroes, notably Primal Force and Justice League International (for a brief time).
+Eventually, he goes to Opal City, where he feels at home.

-In his solo adventures, Kendall sought out Hawkman in hopes of gaining insight into the role of a superhero.
-He helps in his battle against Karen Ramis, the Post-Zero Hour Lion-Mane.
+In his solo adventures, Kendall seeks out Hawkman in hopes of gaining insight into the role of a superhero.
+He helps in his battle against Karen Ramis, the post-Zero Hour Lion-Mane.

-In Infinite Crisis #1, Kendall, as part of the Freedom Fighters, was killed by a powerful beam fired by Sinestro in an ambush by the Secret Society of Super Villains.

-In Nightwing #140, a mystery villain, Creighton Kendall, who gave him his powers, resurfaces in an attempt to resurrect his evil Golden Wing Society, an organization that would dispense "justice" from the skies.

-In the Blackest Night crossover event, Ryan was reanimated as a member of the Black Lantern Corps.

-In the pages of Dark Nights: Death Metal, Ryan is revealed to be entombed in the Valhalla Cemetery.
-Batman later revived him with a Black Lantern Ring.
+In Infinite Crisis #1, Kendall is killed by Sinestro.
+He is later resurrected as a Black Lantern in Blackest Night and permanently resurrected in Dark Nights: Death Metal.Dark Nights: Death Metal #5.
+DC Comics.

 John Trujillo

 Uncle Sam and the Freedom Fighters #3 introduced a third Black Condor named John Trujillo whose home turf is the Arizona desert.
 John was given the hereditary powers of the Black Condor by Tocotl, a Mayan Spider Goddess.

 Trujillo sees himself as a protector of the universe.
 He first appears when he single-handedly rescues Uncle Sam and the other Freedom Fighters, who had been defeated by agents of S.H.A.D.E.
 Trujillo is very serious and seems somewhat uncomfortable interacting with other people.

-In issue #6, he rebuffs romantic overtures by the Phantom Lady, correctly (as she realizes later) assuming she does not really mean it.
+In issue #6, he rebuffs romantic overtures by the Phantom Lady, correctly (as she realizes later) assuming that she does not really mean it.

-The full extent of the third Black Condor's powers remains unrevealed.
+The full extent of Trujillo's powers remains unrevealed.
 He can fly at extremely high speeds, control the wind, and may possess moderate superhuman strength and speed.